chrisitstyle/yourbarbershop/README.md

 # Build and start all containers
 make up

+# Build and start all containers WITHOUT using cache (fresh build)
+make up-nc

 # Stop and remove all containers
 make down
 ```

 The `make up` command will automatically rebuild containers and remove old volumes before starting.
+Use `make up-nc` when you want to force Docker to ignore cached layers and build everything from scratch.

 ## 📁 Project Structure